 While there is no guaranteed way to prevent Valley Fever in pets, there are some steps you can take to reduce the risk.
 The Valley Fever Center for Excellence recommends pet owners:

 - Limit the amount of time your dog (or cat) spends outdoors

 - Avoid activities that generate dust

 - Restrict your pet’s activity during windy days and/or dust storms

 - Find ways to prevent sniffing in rodent holes

-- Add ground cover to your yard, such as grass or deep gravel that will help keep fungus contained
+- Add a ground cover to your yard, such as grass or deep gravel, that will help keep fungus contained

 Remember, Valley Fever can be much more than a cough.
 When gone untreated, this fungus can be a serious threat to pet health.
 Pay attention to symptoms and have your dog examined by a veterinarian if they become symptomatic.